StarManTheGamer/poly-newdocs/docs/objects/ui/UIView.md

 # UIView

-UIView is an element that displays a rectangle.
+:polytoria-UIView: UIView is a class that displays a rectangle in your game's UI.

 {{ inherits("UIField") }}